decidim/decidim-bulletin-board/voting_schemes/dummy/ruby-adapter/README.md

-# Decidim::BulletinBoard::Dummy
+# VotingSchemes::Dummy

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/decidim/bulletin_board/dummy`.
+Put your Ruby code in the file `lib/voting_schemes/dummy`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem